textileio/broker-core/README.md

 8. Use the signature you generated in step 6 to start the daemon: `bidbot daemon --miner-addr [address] --wallet-addr-sig [signature]`
 9. Good luck!
 Your `bidbot` will automatically bid in open deal auctions.
 If it wins an auction, the broker will automatically start making a deal with the Lotus wallet address used in step 6.

-For testing enviroments, you can use the `--fake-mode` flag to run in unsafe mode, where the provided wallet signature won't be verified with the owner address of the miner that is posted on-chain.
+For testing environments, you can use the `--fake-mode` flag to run in unsafe mode, where the provided wallet signature won't be verified with the owner address of the miner that is posted on-chain.
 The `auctioneerd` should also be running with `--fake-mode` to avoid verifying signatures.
 If you're a real miner, **don't** use this flag, since there's no reason to fake signatures.

 ### Running locally with some test data